sourcebots/docs/content/kit/batteries/charging.md

 ### Troubleshooting

-* The charger displays a mode other than "LiPo charge" or "LiPo balance". -> Press the stop button until you see "PROGRAM SELECT LiPo BATT" then press start. you can then press the `Inc./Dec.` until it shows the "LiPo balance" mode.
+* The charger displays a mode other than "LiPo charge" or "LiPo balance". -> Press the stop button repeatedly until you see "PROGRAM SELECT LiPo BATT" then press start.
+You can then press the `Inc./Dec.` until it shows the "LiPo balance" mode.
 * The charger displays an error when charging. -> Go through the charging setup process again, disconnecting and reconnecting the battery.
 If the problem persists disconnect the battery and charger and contact us.